fametrano/fametrano.github.io/_pages/bbt202209-essec.md

 permalink: /bbt202209-essec/
 ---

-## Bitcoin & Cryptoassets (FING 31235), September-December 2022
+## Bitcoin & Cryptoassets, September-December 2022

+with Ferdinando Ametrano and Andrea Roncoroni

 Département of Finance, ESSEC Business School
 3 Bernard Hirsch, 95021 Cergy-Pontoise Cedex

 The course is for the students of ESSEC Business School only;